Back to school Singapore: 7 Tips to get your kids back on a sleep routine!

 This will also give you plenty of time to work out how much time you need for each step, both at night-time and in the morning, and then adjust your routine accordingly.

-Still struggling to set a sleep schedule?
+Going back to school after holidays, but still struggling to set a sleep schedule?

 Regularly sleeping for too long or little, waking often in the night, or underperformance at school may be indicators of a bigger problem.
 Consult your doctor if you notice your child: